Kissing the Pink: Career

 In 1988, the band released the standalone single, "Stand Up (Get Down)", on a new label WEA; It would prove to be their only release on that label after it failed to chart, and they wouldn't release any more new material for five years.

 Kissing the Pink's last physically-released album, Sugarland, which was their first in seven years, was a blend of psychedelic music and dance-pop.
 Since then, the band have made an album with Ecologist called Hot Filth which took the mixing of psychedelic music with jazz and other musical forms further still.

-In 2015, KTP released two albums digitally on Bandcamp: Digital People, and FatHome.
+In 2015, Kissing The Pink released two albums digitally on Bandcamp: Digital People, and FatHome.

+On 7 November 2025, Kissing the Pink released their seventh album Everything's For Sale through Cherry Red Records.

 Collaborations

 Whitecross, Hall and Stewart collaborated on many dance records in the early 1990s, and made it to the top of the dance charts in 1994 with the artist Mike ("Twangling (Three Fingers in a Box)" on Pukka Records).
 They recorded an album in 2003 with jazz saxophonist Candy Dulfer called Right in My Soul.
 They also worked with Gareth Gates on his Pictures of the Other Side album.
 Whitecross has written a considerable amount of material for pop artists such as Kim Wilde (including her Top 40 hit "Heart over Mind"), Jem, Jaci Velasquez, Jonna Lee, Glen Scott, Leslie Clio, and Shea Seger.
 The band wrote and feature on four tracks on the X-Press 2 album Makeshift Feelgood, alongside Tim DeLaughter, Kurt Wagner and Rob Harvey from the Music.